Find Affordable College Courses

 Top New Mexico Schools in Special Education

-Our analysis found Santa Fe Community College to be the best school for special education students who want to pursue a degree in New Mexico.
-Located in the small suburb of Santa Fe, SFCC is a public college with a small student population.
+Our 2023 rankings named Santa Fe Community College the best school in New Mexico for special education students.
+Located in the suburb of Santa Fe, SFCC is a public school with a small student population.

-Read full report on Special Education at Santa Fe Community College
+Read full report on Special Education at Central New Mexico Community College

 After completing their degree, special ed graduates from NMSU Main Campus carry an average student debtload of $21,650.